 WALK REVIEW: 16th February 2017

 It is very rare that I get the chance to go a whole day hiking with my husband but whilst holidaying with family in the south of France we had the opportunity to do so and what a brilliant day we had!
 Generally when we visit Nice we don’t venture much further than the old town and the promenade and so it was really refreshing to gain an insight into life in one of the small surrounding villages and to explore the hills in the area.

 The 40 minute coach journey (complete with music!) from Nice to L’Escarène cost only 1.50 Euro which I continue to be amazed by!
 Public transport is so affordable that it makes driving seem senseless.
-I had found the route beforehand on the French site Visorando and had prepared a map on my Viewranger app so that we wouldn’t get lost.
+I had found the route beforehand on the French site Visorando and had prepared a map on my own mobile mapping app so that we wouldn’t get lost.
 After a few days of overcast we were fortunate to fall on a lovely sunny day and perfect hiking temperatures of around 12°C.